A Cross Player

 The name comes from "crossplay," a subset of cosplay

 where one dresses as a character of the other sex.
 It's also worth noting that crossplayers aren't exclusively men playing women; occasionally women play as male characters, the biggest reason being to be treated as One of the Boys

 A crossplayer usually isn't

-(the most oft-repeated defense of crossplay is "If I have to look at an ass all day, I'd prefer a nice one"
+.
+A common defense of crossplay is "If I have to look at an ass all day, I'd prefer a nice one" when a Third-Person

 Whatever the reason, crossplayers are pretty common in modern MMORPGs